 Those who live in glass houses couldn’t afford the taxes.

 Although it sounds ludicrous, the Window Tax of 1696 was actually a relatively ingenious way of imposing an income tax on the rich without ever calling it that.

 Affecting England, Scotland, and Great Britain, in the 18th and 19th centuries, this tax on windows was actually meant as a tax on wealth, as people with more income generally live in nicer houses, and nice houses generally have more than two windows.
 While this tax directly led to the bricking up of many windows, it also eventually led to a fair and less arbitrary income tax that honed-in on wealthier citizens.

 Tokyo's scientists are trying to stop global warming, one toot at a time.

-A key producer of methane, cow flatulence is leading cause of global warming.
+A key producer of methane, cow flatulence is a leading cause of global warming.
 Their slow digestion, mixed with a gas-producing diet of greens, causes excessive methane build-up.
 The issue is compounded by slaughterhouses, which store thousands of cows in one location, creating large clouds of methane.
 Neighbors and environmentalists frequently complain about the odor, as well as the negative effects on air quality.

 Ireland and Denmark, along with other EU nations, have begun taxing cattle owners on cow flatulence.
 The “byproducts” of livestock like cows are responsible for approximately 18% of the greenhouse gases that are causing global warming, according to the Food and Agricultural Organization of the UN.
 Just $18 per cow in Ireland, cow flatulence will cost Danish farmers $110 per cow.